 Various parameters are requested depending on the choice of client or the options.
 This description shows all of the possible Wizard dialogs, some of which may not necessarily be relevant for your application.

-- ▷ Working with digital certificates - (1) Choose the Wizard that provides remote access over VPN.
+1 Choose the Wizard that provides remote access over VPN.
 In the appropriate dialog, select VPN connection authentication with certificates (RSA signature).
 The default "Exchange Mode" is the Main Mode.

 Only in the case of a userdefined VPN client